vT3n/Test-0.0/README.md

 ## Objectives

-1. **Instrument the Game:** Use a BepInEx 5.4.x plugin (built with .NET 9.0) to access the live Unity runtime and extract player, enemy, projectile, and room metadata.
+1. **Instrument the Game:** Use a BepInEx 5.4.x plugin (built with Net 9.0 Runtime) to access the live Unity runtime and extract player, enemy, projectile, and room metadata.
 2. **Stream Observations:** Serialize each frame’s state to JSON and push it to a localhost API for storage and downstream processing.
 3. **Curate Datasets:** Organize captured logs into clean, versioned datasets suitable for both supervised and reinforcement learning experiments.
 4. **Model Training:** Prototype training pipelines in PyTorch that learn from the captured data (predict next actions, evaluate reward functions, etc.).